Abissues/py-game-/README.md

 # py-game-
 First relase,
-It's just the classic guess the word written in python, Is designed to be played by 2 players
+It's just the classic guess the word written in python, Is designed to be played by 2 players,
+NO UI(I have just started)